Welcome to our Class Page!

 As part of our Once Upon a TIme theme with have focused on The Three Billy Goats Gruff, Cinderella and The Ginger Bread Man.

 Moss Bank Park

-The children were all really brave when handling the animals and they were all so gentle and calm.
-First of all we got to meet Sheldon the African land snail who had over 10,000 teeth!
+We have had a very special visit from Zoolab!
+Our Zoolab ranger Chris brought lots of interesting animals for us to look at and learn about.
+We could even touch and hold some of them!
+First we met Sheldon the African land snail who had over 10,000 teeth!
 Next we met Max the hissing Madagascan cockroach.
-His sticky feet tickled our hands.
-We learnt that they can eat almost ANYTHING – apart from glass, metal, brick and plastic!
-Then we met Athena the tarantula!
-She was very special as she had a pink patch on her body – we were very impressed with the web she had made too!
-Finally we got to meet our favourite creature, Milton the millipede who can grow up to 30cm long and live to 5 years old.
-Well done Reception, you were very brave today meeting all the unusual animals!
+We learnt that they eat almost anything - apart from glass, metal, brick and plastic!
+Then we met Athena the tarantula.
+We looked at her and were surprised to learn that the crickets in her home were actually her dinner!
+Finally we met Milton the millipede who can grow up to 30cm long and can live to 5 years old.

 World Book Day